TGAC/grassroots-installer/README.md

 cp example_user.prefs user.prefs
 ```

+You can then proceed to edit `user.prefs` for your set-up.
-There are a number of configuration options at the start of the script which are detailed below.
+This file contains a number of configuration optionss which are detailed below.

  * **INSTALL_DIR**: This is the directory in which the compiled Grassroots tools will be installed.